okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

 > **Note:** The API operations in these steps correspond to the configuration in the **Provisioning** tab of your app integration in the Admin Console.
 For example, see [Okta Org2Org configuration](https://help.okta.com/okta_help.htm?type=oie&id=ext-org2org-intg).

-1. [Set the default Provisioning Connection](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationConnections/#tag/ApplicationConnections/operation/updateDefaultProvisioningConnectionForApplication) for your app to use the Token authentication scheme.
+1. [Set the default Provisioning Connection](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationConnections/#tag/ApplicationConnections/operation/updateDefaultProvisioningConnectionForApplication) for your app to use the token authentication scheme.
 You can activate the connection simultaneously with the activate query parameter.

     In this `zscalerbyz` app example, `{yourZscalerToken}` is the API token you obtained from your Zscaler 2.0 app.